Who We Are

 Bristol Raceway Ministries

-For more than 32 years, our team of volunteers and Chaplains have faithfully ministered to race fans at Bristol Motor Speedway.
-We gather together united in faith with the same mission: to serve others and share the love of Jesus.
-Whether it's someone asking for directions, a staff member who may need encouragement, or a family facing an unexpected crisis, our volunteers are there to support others in need.
+For more than 34 years, our volunteers have faithfully ministered to race fans at Bristol Motor Speedway and the surrounding campgrounds.
+United in faith, they come together with a shared mission to serve others and share the love of Jesus.
+Whether helping someone with directions, encouraging a staff member, or assisting a family facing an unexpected crisis, our volunteers are there when they're needed most.

 Image 1